 An estimated glomerular filtration rate (eGFR) can be calculated from a serum blood test as a measure of kidney function.
-CKD is a potential cause for anaemia in anyone with eGFR of less than $60 \text{mL/min}/1.73 \text{m}^2$, even with normal T-Sat and Ferritin.94
+CKD is a potential cause for anaemia in anyone with eGFR of less than 60mL/min/1.73m2, even with normal T-Sat and Ferritin.94 significant leucopenia, leucocytosis and or thrombocytopenia, additional haematological investigations may be necessary to exclude rarer haematological causes of anaemia.

 The diagnosis of functional iron deficiency is essentially a process of exclusion of absolute iron deficiency and other causes of nutritional deficiency anaemia such as vitamin B12 and folate deficiencies.
-Additionally, if anaemia coexists with other abnormalities of blood counts such as significant leucopenia, leucocytosis and or thrombocytopenia, additional haematological investigations may be necessary to exclude rarer haematological causes of anaemia.
+Additionally, if anaemia coexists with other abnormalities of blood counts such as